-Teaching students to “get ahead” by using the mnemonic THIEVES (Manz, 2002) to preview a text is an easy way to start the year and nurture students’ sense of agency–especially if you are reading feature-dense nonfiction like magazine articles, websites, textbooks and so forth.
-In the poster below (created by a colleague!) you can see how this mnemonic helps students preview a text strategically and then make an informed prediction.
+Teaching students to use the mnemonic THIEVES (Manz, 2002) to preview a text is an easy way to nurture students’ sense of agency as they tackle feature-dense nonfiction sources.
+The poster below (created by a colleague!) reveals the details of this strategy–students preview, predict & then summarize their predictions.

 A FEW TIPS

 - Create THIEVES bookmarks for the students that they can easily use across the day.
 Below is a bookmark I created on tag board for students.
 The sticky note is one student’s interpretation of the word “thief.”
-I always talk with students about how being a thief is about “getting ahead” of the author.
+The language I use is “the reader is getting ahead of the author” vs. “stealing.”

 - Set a clear purpose for previewing.
 You could have them preview to “find out what the article is about” but I’ve found this is too broad for many students.
 They zoom in on one thing like a photo of an alligator in an article on environmental issues and say, “It’s about alligators.”
-Consider setting a clearer purpose like – What do you think the author’s main/central message or idea will be?
+Consider setting a purpose like – What do you think the author’s main/central message or idea will be?
 What do you think is the author’s purpose for writing this text?
-The goal is for the students to synthesize the information they’ve gleaned during the preview and make an informed prediction.

 - Be prepared to model or think aloud in front of students.
 In advance of teaching lessons with THIEVES, I take notes for a think aloud.
 Below are my notes for a lesson with a text on droughts.

 - With feature dense text, just use THIEVES for a 2-page spread.
 The students might get overwhelmed by previewing a whole chapter or an article that is several pages.
 Frequently, there’s enough going on in just the first two pages of a text to give them enough information to make an informed prediction.